Ignite-DAO/forge/README.md

   - `FairLaunchRouterConfig` pointing to PlunderSwap V2/V3 + Wrapped ZIL contracts
 - Configure it via the scripts above (`FairLaunchSetFee.s.sol`, `FairLaunchSetTreasury.s.sol`).
 - When creating a launch, deposit the total tokens required (`tokensForSale + liquidityPercent%`) and pay the flat ZIL creation fee (if configured).
 Contributors can raise in ZIL or USDC, and auto-listing will push liquidity to PlunderSwap V2 or V3 based on the launch config.

+## License

+Forge is distributed under the Business Source License 1.1 (BSL).
+You can use, modify, and run the code for non-commercial purposes today, including internal experimentation or research.
+On 2029-11-10 (four years from the current release), the code automatically reverts to the MIT License, at which point it becomes fully open source for any use case.
+For commercial licensing before that date, please contact the maintainers.